Frequently Asked Questions

 Is it the same process for Enrolled Nurses?

-The Nursing Council is developing a dedicated pathway to registration for Enrolled Nurses.
+The Nursing Council is developing a dedicated pathway to registration for Enrolled Nurses and until that is in place, ENs can continue to apply under the existing competence assessment system.

 What if I am a nurse with an Australian practising certificate?